Cognitive Dysfunction Syndrome (CDS)

 CDS is not as well recognized in cats due to their obscure nature.
 It has been estimated that 28 percent of pet cats aged 11-14 years develop at least one age-related behavior problem and this increases to more than 50 percent for cats over the age of 15.

-The initial symptoms of CDS in the dog and cat can be mild and are often written off as normal signs of aging.
+The initial symptoms of Cognitive Dysfunction Syndrome in dogs and cats can be mild and are often written off as normal signs of aging.
 Cognitive dysfunction signs will gradually worsen over time and can be referred to as “cognitive decline.”

 As the brains of the dog and cat decline, behavioral signs related to CDS appear.
 Some of these signs to look for are: